WebAssemblySummit/wasmsummit.dev/src/schedule.md

   <h1>Building a WebAssembly Runtime for BBC iPlayer and enhanced audience experiences</h1>
   <img class="speaker-image-contain" src="assets/speaker-images/bbc-logo.png"></img>
   <h2>Tim Pearce (& team), British Broadcasting Corporation</h2>
   <p>Join us on our journey into investigating the role of WebAssembly in delivering “Object-Based Media” experiences to BBC audiences on any device.
-We’ll demonstrate how we built our own WASM runtime, capable of playing back media based applications, by implementing and running BBC iPlayer as a WASM module!
+We’ll demonstrate how we built our own Wasm runtime, capable of playing back media based applications, by implementing and running BBC iPlayer as a Wasm module!

-We’ll show how we plan to build on this work, including leveraging compute nodes in the cloud, edge and home devices to improve the performance of real-time interactive and personalised media applications.</p>
+We’ll show how we plan to build on this work, including leveraging compute nodes in the cloud, edge and home devices to improve the performance of real-time interactive and personalized media applications.</p>

 </div>